RaymondLoranger/identicon/README.md

 #### Example 2

-To run the API from a remote shell, start the interactive shell like so:
+To run the API in a remote shell, start an interactive shell like so:

   - cd identicon
   - iex --sname foo -S mix

-Then from a different console, start the Erlang's Windows Shell:
+Then from another interactive shell:

-  - iex --sname bar --remsh foo --werl
+  - iex --sname bar --remsh foo

-And in the Erlang shell, run the API:

   - Identicon.show("orange") # Writes to and opens file "orange.png".